 Coeval is synchronous counterpart for

-Task, it gives control over evaluation, side effects and error handling, all at once, but for synchronous computations.
+Task.
+It gives you control over evaluation, side effects and error handling.
+All at once, but for synchronous computations.

-Task it does not run when defined but only when
+Task it doesn’t run when defined but only when

 Coeval to execute on each